Home » Worksheets » Pronunciation » 10 Free English Pronunciation Exercises

 English Pronunciation Exercises

-If you’re a native-English speaker, one of your greatest natural assets to English Language Learners is your pronunciation.
+If you’re a native-English speaker, one of your greatest assets to English Language Learners is your pronunciation.

 Without a doubt, teaching the sounds of English is one skill you can bring to your classroom.
-And there are a variety of ways how to teach pronunciation in a classroom setting.

 1. Sounds of English